Man in an Orange Shirt: Part 2

 60 years later in 2017, widowed, elderly Flora's only grandchild, Adam, is a veterinarian.
-He is constantly looking for new male casual sex partners using a mobile app.
+He frequently looks for new men to hook up with using a mobile app.
 After Flora bequeaths Adam his grandfather's old cottage, he hires architect Steve, who lives in an open relationship with the older Caspar.
 Despite Adam's fear of intimacy, he embarks on a slow love affair with Steve, who eventually tells Caspar he is leaving him for Adam.
 As Flora learns about the relationship and thus Adam's sexual orientation, the fear and rage that she had silenced against her husband breaks out.

 When Adam and Steve find the cottage painting by Thomas during the clean-up, Flora reacts with mock ignorance, though it is inscribed to her and Michael with a wish that it someday hang in their home.
 In the picture frame, however, art connoisseur Caspar discovers another, hidden painting of Michael standing in the door of the cottage.
-This painting is the eponymous "Man in an Orange Shirt", a finished version of the study Michael saw at Thomas's mother's house.
+This painting, the eponymous "Man in an Orange Shirt", is a finished version of the study Michael saw at Thomas's mother's house.
 At the sight of the hidden painting, Flora collapses, but finally tells Adam the whole story.
 Touched, Adam shares this information with Steve, but the two are driven apart again when Steve discovers Adam has re-downloaded his online dating app.
 Distraught, Adam seeks out Flora, who gives him a small box with some old photos and the never-sent letter from Michael to Thomas, which she had found only after Michael's death.
 Adam then shows Steve the letter, his feelings the same as his grandfather's many years ago, and the two reconcile.